Ashby, Massachusetts: Fire Department

-The Ashby Fire Department located at 1093 Main Street, Ashby, MA provides fire protection, rescue and EMS (Emergency Medical Services) to the town.
+The Ashby Fire Department located at 1093 Main Street, Ashby, provides fire protection, rescue and EMS (Emergency Medical Services) to the town.
 The department is made up of a combination of paid, on-call, and volunteer personnel that serve the community.
 Other services include permitting, inspections, community service, and CPR classes.
 The department's fire apparatus consist of three fire engines, one tanker, one forestry, a chief's car, utility pickup and two UTV's.
 The department has two ambulances, at 2018 Dodge PL Custom and a 1999 Ford F450 Road Rescue that operate at the BLS level.

 Police Department

-The Ashby Police Department (APD) has the primary responsibility for law enforcement and criminal investigation within the town of Ashby, Massachusetts.
-The Ashby Police Department is currently composed of one Chief of Police, one Sergeant, five full-time Patrolmen, and one Reserve Police Officer.
+The Ashby Police Department (APD) is responsible for law enforcement and criminal investigations in Ashby, Massachusetts.
+The department consists of a Chief of Police, a Sergeant, and five full-time Patrolmen.

-The Ashby Police Department is currently housed in a double-wide trailer which was formerly used as a classroom by the nearby Ashby Elementary School.
-The station has suffered substantial wear and tear due to its age and lacks the ability to provide many basic police functions.
-The current building does not house a prisoner lock-up.
-Prisoners who are to be held must be transported to one of several area police stations, who in turn bill the town of Ashby for housing the prisoners.
-In 2014 the station was tied into an electrical generator capable of allowing the facility to remain fully functional during power outages.
-Attempts to construct a new police facility in the town have not been met with success since 2006.
+Both the Ashby Police Department and the Ashby Fire Department are housed in the new Public Safety complex at 1093 Main Street.
+This state-of-the-art facility was approved by town voters and constructed in 2018/2019.

-In addition to police personnel, the station also houses Ashby's Police-Fire signal operators (dispatchers).
+Additionally, the town has merged dispatch services with Patriot Dispatch, resulting in cost savings and a successful integration.